LiberTEM/template/{{cookiecutter.repo_name}}/README.rst

  * codecov.io for coverage reports
  * codeclimate: add repo on https://codeclimate.com/oss/dashboard and https://github.com/organizations/LiberTEM/settings/installations/6617132
+   then enable "pull request status updates" (see github settings on codeclimate.com)

 You will also want to adjust some files, like